Pepper Homeloans Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Pepper Homeloans’s changes.
-Notwithstanding that using this technology is not a condition for acceptance on the Pepper Homeloans panel, demonstrating you can remain up to date with Pepper Homeloans’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your firm’s panel standing.
+This software assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Pepper Homeloans’s changes.
+While utilising the tool is not a condition for acceptance on the Pepper Homeloans panel, demonstrating you can stay up to date with Pepper Homeloans’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
 It is also user friendly, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by Pepper Homeloans

-Banks and building societies frequently change their requirements.
+Lenders often change their requirements.
 The BSA instructions from Pepper Homeloans are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes